-Between the incredible views, wonderful food, friendly locals and affordability, Lisbon is quickly exploding and becoming the hottest destination.
-There are endless reasons to visit this city, but here are the top reasons everyone is loving Lisbon and flocking there in masses.
+Between the incredible views, wonderful food, friendly locals and affordability, Lisbon has become one of the hottest destinations in Europe.
+There are endless reasons to visit this city, but these are my top reasons why Lisbon should be your next vacation spot.

 1. Stunning Views

-I’m a sucker for a fabulous view or a miradouro in Portuguese.
-Since Lisbon is situated among several hills, there are numerous lookout points for views of the sea, burnt orange rooftops and that bridge that had me feeling like I was back in San Fran.
+I love a good view point or a miradouro in Portuguese.
+Since Lisbon is situated among several hills, there are numerous lookout points for views of the sea, burnt orange rooftops and that bridge that had me feeling like I was back in San Francisco.

-Miradouro Das Portas Do Sol was my favorite look out point… maybe because there’s a small little bar stand there to get a drink and enjoy the view.
+Miradouro Das Portas Do Sol was my favorite look out point.
+Plus, there’s a small little bar stand to get a drink and enjoy the view.

 Miradouro Da Nossa Senhora Do Monte and Miradouro de São Pedro de Alcântara are also not be missed spots for stunning views in Lisbon.